Texture (geology)

 Crystalline textures include phaneritic, foliated, and porphyritic.
 Phaneritic textures are where interlocking crystals of igneous rock are visible to the unaided eye.
 Foliated texture is where metamorphic rock is made of layers of materials.
 Porphyritic texture is one in which larger pieces (phenocrysts) are embedded in a background mass made of much finer grains.

 Fragmental textures include clastic, bioclastic, and pyroclastic.

 A preferred mineral orientation, is the texture of metamorphic rock in which its grains have a flattened shape (inequant), and their planes tend to be oriented in the same direction.

 Nomenclature

 Rock microstructure includes the texture and small-scale structures of a rock.
 The words texture and microstructure are interchangeable, with the latter preferred in modern geological literature.
 However, texture is still acceptable because it is a useful means of identifying the origin of rocks, how they formed, and their appearance.

 Sedimentary microstructures

-Description of sedimentary rock microstructure aims to provide information on the conditions of deposition of the sediment, the paleo-environment, and the provenance of the sedimentary material.
+Description of sedimentary rock microstructure aims to provide information on the conditions of deposition of the sediment, the paleoenvironment, and the provenance of the sedimentary material.

 Methods involve description of clast size, sorting, composition, rounding or angularity, sphericity and description of the matrix.
 Sedimentary microstructures, specifically, may include microscopic analogs of larger sedimentary structural features such as cross-bedding, syn-sedimentary faults, sediment slumping, cross-stratification, etc.